sushant-hiray/sushant-hiray.github.io/_posts/2013-12-21-push-it-good-to-git.markdown

 I was initially looking to use Sound Cloud API coz well spotify doesn't work in India yet!
 Just then yesterday [Dilawar][] wrote an interesting post on [configuring Music Player Daemon][] on [WnCC Google Group][]
 So I just wrote a mini bash to emulate the push it to good to git for MAC!

+###What does this do?###
+Everytime you push to your repository via `pushit`, it'll play the [Push it By Salt N Pepa][] song!
+Oh ofcourse you can change the song to your own favorite version by tweaking the bash file!

 ###Instructions###
 {% highlight bash linenos %}
-		chmod +rx pushit
+		Configure your MPC and download all the dependencies from gist! chmod +rx pushit
 		sudo mv pushit /usr/bin/
 {% endhighlight %}